CLI Reference

 changes

-nanograph changes [<db_path>] [--since <db_version> | --from <db_version> --to <db_version>] [--format jsonl|json]
+nanograph changes [--db <db_path>] [--since <graph_version> | --from <graph_version> --to <graph_version>] [--format jsonl|json] [--no-embeddings]

-CDC semantics (time machine)
+CDC semantics

-(db_version, seq_in_tx). - Windowing:
+graph_versionare visible. - Windowing:

 compact

-nanograph compact [<db_path>] [--target-rows-per-fragment <n>] [--materialize-deletions <bool>] [--materialize-deletions-threshold <f32>]
+nanograph compact [--db <db_path>] [--target-rows-per-fragment <n>] [--materialize-deletions <bool>] [--materialize-deletions-threshold <f32>]

 cleanup

-nanograph cleanup [<db_path>] [--retain-tx-versions <n>] [--retain-dataset-versions <n>]
+nanograph cleanup [--db <db_path>] [--retain-tx-versions <n>] [--retain-dataset-versions <n>]

 doctor